zgulde/cods/docs/python-deployment-guide.md

     git push production master
     ```

-    You should see the code from your `install.sh` file run whenever you push to
+    You should see the code from your `cods.sh` file run whenever you push to
     `production`.

 ### Monitoring Your Application